Bottle feeding - feeding your baby with formula

 How do I warm a bottle of formula for my baby?

-If you are making up formula fresh for each feed, the water will be slightly warm and so usually will not need extra heating.
+If you are making up formula fresh for each feed, the water will be slightly warm (around room temperature) and so usually will not need extra heating.
+Have a look at the topic Bottle formula - making up formula.

 Don't warm the water or formula for more than 10 minutes.
 This is because germs might grow in the formula, or it may be too hot for your baby.
 Bottle warmers can also be used.
 Follow the product instructions carefully.

-Once you think the formula is nearly warm, check the temperature, then test a few drops of milk on your wrist first.
+Once you think the formula is warm (around room temperature), check the temperature, then test a few drops of milk on your wrist first.
 It should feel just a little warm or even cool, not too warm or hot.

 It is not recommended to use a microwave to heat your baby's bottle.
 Most microwaves heat things unevenly, so the milk might have "hot spots" that could burn your baby's mouth.